Dementia Patients Dumped From Hospital Emergency Rooms

 Have you tried to have your elderly parent with dementia or any health issue admitted to the hospital and the hospital refused?
 Dementia patients dumped from hospital emergency rooms is becoming more common as getting care for elderly parents is becoming more difficult.
 A diagnosis of dementia plus the re-hospitalization penalties makes being admitted to a hospital for treatment nearly impossible for persons over the age of 65.

 Dementia Patients Are Refused Treatment

-Twice in the past 30 days, I have had two clients sent to the emergency room for delusional and unsafe behavior.
+On multiple occasions, I have had clients sent to the emergency room for delusional and unsafe behavior.
 Both individuals had a diagnosis of dementia.
 Both times a medication review was requested because in addition to the diagnosed urinary tract infections both individuals exhibited generally unsafe and agitated behaviors.
 Both dementia patients were dumped from the hospital emergency room back to their care communities without treatment.

 Hospitals Refuse Treatment